secondmind-labs/trieste/de-autoresearch/instructions.md

 And you're advancing the branch so that you can iterate.
 If you feel like you're getting stuck in some way, you can rewind but you should probably do this very very sparingly (if ever).

-**Timeout**: Each experiment should take a couple of minutes at most (including startup and eval overhead).
+**Timeout**: Baseline experiment should approx take 1 min  (including startup and eval overhead).
 If a run exceeds that, kill it and treat it as a failure (discard and revert).

 **Crashes**: If a run crashes (OOM, or a bug, or etc.), use your judgment: If it's something dumb and easy to fix (e.g. a